 In the rear foot, ASICS throws in some extra GEL cushioning, which is lacking in the forefoot surprisingly, which only gets EVA.
 The jacquard mesh upper is breathable and doesn’t limit natural feet movement while you get Ortholite sock-liner in the box.

 The arch support is a little limited and if you over pronate, then these shoes might not be the right choice for you.
-But if you are seeking a reasonably priced neutral running shoes that can also be worn casually, these fit the bill.
+But if you are seeking a reasonably priced neutral running shoes that can also be worn casually, use as your go-to stair master shoes then these fit the bill.

 - Lightest, entry-level model from Hoka One One